janasoham/janasoham.github.io/_pages/about.md

 I am an Assistant Professor in the Department of Applied and Computational Mathematics and Statistics (ACMS) at the University of Notre Dame, IN, USA.

-**I am currently looking for a prospective Ph.D. student with an interest in Mathematical Statistics and/or Deep Learning.**
+**I am currently looking for a prospective Ph.D. student to work on Mathematical Statistics and/or Deep Learning.
+Please reach out to me over email if you are interested.**

 <span style='color:grey'>Education and past affiliation</span>
 -------------------------------------------------------------------------